openstack/tempest/tempest/README.rst

 ----------

-Whitebox tests are tests which require access to the database of the target OpenStack machine to verify internal state after opperations are made.
+Whitebox tests are tests which require access to the database of the target OpenStack machine to verify internal state after operations are made.
 White box tests are allowed to use the python clients.